 Environmental Checklist

 The State Water Board has prepared this Initial Study to evaluate foreseeable environmental impacts and determine if a significant impact to the environment is likely as a result of adopting the General Order.
 The adoption of the General Order is for statewide application and does not address a specific site.
-The subsequent evaluation of the environmental factors only considers potential environmental impacts that may result from construction and operation of typical wineries instead of specific wineries and locations.
+The subsequent evaluation of the environmental factors only considers potential environmental impacts that may result from typical construction and operation of wineries instead of specific wineries and locations.

 Discharge of process water and solids from wineries can create environmental risks to groundwater quality.
-The General Order contains requirements that reduce the potential risks to “less than significant impact” or “no impact” levels.
+The General Order contains requirements that reduce the potential risks to “less than significant impact with mitigation” or “no impact” levels.
 However, the potential environmental impacts of projects regulated under the General Order are foreseeable only to a limited extent.
 Additional environmental review will be performed by local agencies for new or expanding wineries.

 Wineries are constructed as a result of factors unrelated to the adoption and implementation of the General Order.
 The effect of the State Water Board’s discretionary action adopting the General Order is that permitting will occur under the General Order instead of under individual WDRs.
 To the extent a project is not consistent with the General Order, or additional requirements are determined to be necessary, the regional water boards can require and prepare individual WDRs.